thoth-station/core/CONTRIBUTING.md

 ### Requirements for Pull Requests (PR)

-- Use `pre-commit` (see [below](#checkerslintersformatters--pre-commit)), a [positive status in context `aicoe-ci/prow/pre-commit` is required for merging](https://github.com/thoth-station/thoth-application/blob/master/prow/overlays/cnv-prod/config.yaml#L79-L84)
+- Use `pre-commit` (see [below](#checkerslintersformatters--pre-commit)), a positive status in context `aicoe-ci/prow/pre-commit` is required for merging
-- All tests have to pass, a [positive status in context `aicoe-ci/prow/pytest` might be required for merging](https://github.com/thoth-station/thoth-application/blob/master/prow/overlays/cnv-prod/config.yaml#L258-L302)
+- All tests have to pass, a positive status in context `aicoe-ci/prow/pytest` might be required for merging
 - Cover new code with a test case (new or existing one).
 - Use common sense when creating commits, not too big, not too small.
 You can also squash them at the end of review.
 See [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
-- Rebase against updated `master` branch before creating a PR to have linear git history.
+- Rebase against updated `main` branch before creating a PR to have linear git history.
-- Create a PR against the `master` branch.
+- Create a PR against the `main` branch.

 ### Checkers/linters/formatters & pre-commit